necordjs/necord/.github/CONTRIBUTING.md

 To get ready to work on the codebase, please do the following:

-1. Fork & clone the repository, and make sure you're on the **main** branch
+1. Fork & clone the repository, and make sure you're on the **master** branch
 2. Run `npm ci`
 3. Code your heart out!
 4. Run `npm lint` to run ESLint ensures changes are valid